tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-12-26-class-in-jenkins-shared-library.markdown

 However, per [recommended](https://youtu.be/M8U9RyL756U?list=PLvBBnHmZuNQLqgKDFmGnUClw68qsQ9Hq5&t=2310) by [CloudBees Inc.](https://www.slideshare.net/BrentLaster/2017-jenkins-world/36), `src` folder is best for utility classes that contains a bunch of static Groovy methods.
 It is easier to use global variables in the `vars` directory instead of classes in the `src` directory, especially when you need to support **declarative** pipelines in your team.
 The reason is that in declarative pipelines, the custom functions in Jenkins shared libraries must be callable in declarative syntax, e.g., "myCustomFunction var1, var2" format.
-As you can see in the examples above, only the last example, where custom functions are defined as static methods, the invocation of custom function is compatible to declarative syntax.
+As you can see in the examples above, only the last example, where custom functions are defined as static methods, the invocation of custom function is compatible with declarative pipeline syntax.

 When using `src` area's Groovy codes with `library` step, you should use a temporary variable to reduce its verbosity, as follows: